NakedFerret/NakedFerret.github.io/_posts/2014-02-06-webapi-notification.md

 {% highlight javascript %}
 Notification.requestPermission(function( permission ) {

-    // Adresses a bug in Opera/Chrome.
+    // Addresses a bug in Opera/Chrome.
 You can ignore this but it is
 	// needed to run in some browsers if(!('permission' in Notification)) {
 		Notification.permission = permission;